pivotal/docs-tap/supply-chain/reference/api/about.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

+This section gives you reference information about Tanzu Supply Chain APIs.

-Tanzu Supply Chain introduces two concrete resources and two *Duck-typed resources* to your Kubernetes cluster.
+Tanzu Supply Chain introduces two concrete resources and two Duck-typed resources to your Kubernetes cluster.
 The concrete resources are:

 * [SupplyChain] - used to describe a path to production, and describe the [Workload] resource that users can